 Example: Mandy White owns a vacation home at the beach that she sometimes rents to others.
 For a fundraising auction at her church, she donated the right to use the vacation home for one week.
 At the auction, the church received and accepted a bid from Lauren Green equal to the fair rental value of the home for one week.
 Mandy cannot claim a deduction because of the partial interest rule.

-Consult with your tax professional if you have any questions about your vacation home rental property or donations to charitable nonprofits.
+Consult with a tax professional if you have any questions about your vacation home rental property or donations to charitable nonprofits.

 And for more articles on charitable donations to nonprofits, see the Nonprofit Fundraising section of the Nolo site.